elixir-luxembourg/data-ingestion-practical/README.md

   md5sum -c snakemake_tutorial_data.tar.gz.gpg.md5
   ```

-## Exercise 6: Decrypt and extract data
+## Step 4: Decrypt and extract data

 The data are encrypted for high security measures.
 The passkey or passphrase for decryption is `elixirLU`.
 In real situations the passphrase should always be transmitted in a secure way and separate from the data!